freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

       submitted documents.
    -  View, modify, and delete submissions in encrypted form
-   -  View, modify, and delete decrypted submissions, if they are stored in decrypted form on the *Secure Viewing Station*, or if the Export Device is in use.
+   -  View, modify, and delete decrypted submissions, if they are stored in decrypted form on the Secure Viewing Station, or if the Export Device is in use.
    -  Export the Submission Private Key key (unless there is a passphrase set).

-What a physical seizure of the *Secure Viewing Station* can achieve
+What a physical seizure of the Secure Viewing Station can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  The *Secure Viewing Station* is only useful to an attacker while
+-  The Secure Viewing Station is only useful to an attacker while
    powered on and with the Tails persistent volume mounted.
 The attacker
    may learn more if the *Transfer Device* or the Export Device are in use at
    the time of compromise or seizure.
 A physical seizure of this machine, its
    Tails device, the *Transfer Device* or the Export Device will also achieve
    nothing, assuming that the Tails and VeraCrypt implementations of full-disk
    encryption work as expected.
--  A physical seizure of the *Secure Viewing Station*, while on and with
+-  A physical seizure of the Secure Viewing Station, while on and with
    the persistent volume decrypted and mounted, allows the attacker to:

    -  Tamper with the hardware.